pablochacin/git-notes-app/v1/README.md

 3. Refresh the list of notes after inserting a note
 4. Display the full list of notes
 5. Sort notes by creation date
+5.1 Second attempt to sort, didn't work
+6. Sort by date and title (did not work)

+At this point the application was totally functional and was capable of:
+- add notes
+- update notes